dboddie-canonical-work/disgorged-docs/snap-layouts.rst

 Layouts do not work with *classic* snaps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This functionality only works with `strictly-confined <snap-confinement.md>`__ snaps, and does not work with snaps using *classic* confinement.
+This functionality only works with :ref:`strictly-confined <snap-confinement>` snaps, and does not work with snaps using *classic* confinement.
 This may change in the future.

 New entries in / (root)
 ~~~~~~~~~~~~~~~~~~~~~~~